Anthony Rizzo Player Props: Yankees vs. Guardians

 Anthony Rizzo At The Plate

-- Rizzo is hitting .281 with two doubles, a home run and five walks.
+- Rizzo is hitting .314 with two doubles, a home run and six walks.

+- He ranks 46th in batting average, 24th in on base percentage, and 80th in slugging among qualified hitters in MLB play.

-- Rizzo has had a base hit in eight of nine games this season, and multiple hits once.
+- In nine of 10 games this season (90.0%), Rizzo has reached base safely via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.